mado8/note-taker/README.md

 # note-taker
-Creating the back-end for a note taking app using express.js
+Creating the back-end for a note taking app using express.js to satisfy requests made by the user.

 ## Description
-This application is a tool to store company employees, roles, and departments to a database, and to make the database easy to interact with and manipulate from within the terminal.
+This note taking app allows you to create new notes, view existing ones, and delete them upon request.
+The simple design makes the application easy to use and efficient for those who are in need of jotting down a couple quick notes.

 ## Table of Contents